enaroc/EKS_Joomla_Netflix_Weather/README.md

     evicting pod wfa/weatherapp-6964cb6b46-5jhq4
     error when evicting pods/"weatherapp-6964cb6b46-5jhq4" -n "wfa" (will retry after 5s): Cannot evict pod as it would violate the pod's disruption budget.

     kubectl uncordon <node>

-# STEP 8:  Monitoring solution with prometheus and Grafana using Helm
+# STEP 8:  Monitoring solution with Prometheus and Grafana using Helm

-- Monitoring solution with prometheus and grafana

--- Install Helm using instructions from the Helm official documentation
+-- We've installed Helm in Step 4 using instructions from the Helm official documentation
     https://helm.sh/docs/intro/install/

+-- Coming shortly